The Bank of England has two Core Purposes determined by Court as part of its role in setting the Bank's objectives and strategy.

 The Core Purposes mean that the Bank exists to ensure monetary stability and to protect and enhance the stability of the financial system.

-Core Purpose 1 - Monetary Stability
+Core Purpose 1: Monetary Stability

+The Bank’s monetary policy objective is to deliver price stability and, subject to that, to support the Government’s economic objectives including those for growth and employment.
 Monetary stability means stable prices and confidence in the currency.
 Stable prices are defined by the Government's inflation target, which the Bank seeks to meet through the decisions delegated to the Monetary Policy Committee, explaining those decisions transparently and implementing them effectively in the money markets.

-Core Purpose 2 - Financial Stability
+Core Purpose 2: Financial Stability